 (f) FID air pressure.

 4.5.
-If it can be shown to the satisfaction of the Technical Service that alternative technology (e.g. computer, electronically controlled range switch) can give equivalent accuracy, then those alternatives may be used.
+If it can be shown to the satisfaction of the responsible authority that an alternative technology (e.g. computer, electronically controlled range switch) can give equivalent accuracy, those alternatives may be used.

 Annex 1 - Appendix 2